 Information on the KanCare insurance program, for those who qualify, is available during enrollment and in the office throughout the year.
-KanCare information can also be accessed at www.applyforKanCare.ks.gov.
+KanCare information can also be accessed at https://kancare.ks.gov/consumers/apply-for-kancare.

-INVITATIONS AT SCHOOL
+INVITATION DISTRIBUTION AT SCHOOL